Sway (British musician): Life and career

-Sway's vast array of collaborations go from recording and writing with acts such as Mark Ronson and Childish Gambino to award-winning verses for Ghanaian super stars Sarkodie and Edem.

-He was also the only other rapper to be featured on Lupe Fiasco's US Billboard number 1 album "Lasers" released in 2011.
-Sway's next single "Level Up", written with Flux Pavilion (Kanye West, Jay Z) during his University student days, became Sway's highest-charting single to date landing at number 8 on the UK Singles Chart.
+He collaborated with many more artists, such as Mark Ronson and Childish Gambino to verses for Ghanaians Sarkodie and Edem.
+He was also the only other rapper to be featured on Lupe Fiasco's album "Lasers" released in 2011.
+Sway's next single "Level Up", written with Flux Pavilion, charted at number 8 on the UK Singles Chart.

-2013–2016: Dcypha Productions and Island Records

-In 2013, Sway decided he wanted to return to his original plan of building a label and curating talent.
-Through his search he came across south London rapper/singer Tiggs Da Author, who he took under his wing and signed to his revived Dcypha Productions label as well as signing YouTube star KSI.

-He featured both new artists on his EP Wake Up his final release on 3beat records.
-The title track of the EP was produced by former Radio 1 DJ Zane Lowe and the track ‘Back Someday’ featured vocals from Ed Sheeran.
+In 2013, Sway signed Tiggs Da Author and KSI to Dcypha Productions.
+He featured both new artists on his EP Wake Up, which was his final release on 3beat records.
+The title track of the EP was produced by former Radio 1 DJ Zane Lowe and the track 'Back Someday' featured vocals from Ed Sheeran.
+In July 2015, Dcypha Productions became an imprint of Island Records.

-In 2014 the Dcypha team oversaw the signing of Tiggs Da Author to Sony RCA and subsequently in July 2015, Dcypha Productions became an imprint of Island Records/Universal Music Group.
-KSI became the first artist to be up-streamed.

-In the same year Sway released a long-awaited third album entitled Deliverance, which describes as “an affirmation of my intentions”.
-The album was released with no lead singles or videos, as Sway wanted it to serve its true purpose as “a project to be discovered”.
+In the same year, Sway released a long-awaited third album entitled Deliverance, which he described as "an affirmation of my intentions".
+The album was released with no lead singles or videos, as Sway wanted it to serve its true purpose as "a project to be discovered".

-The album would mark the first time that Sway would discuss his musical journey and previous health issues publicly, in hope that it will encourage and inspire people who face similar adversities.
-He also talks about becoming a father to his first child, Jalil.

-The Dcypha roster continued to flourish and went on to sign acts such as singer/songwriter Sam Garrett, Battle rap champion Lunar C and British & Asian R&B star Arjun.
+Dcypha signed singer/songwriter Sam Garrett, battle rap champion Lunar C and British and Asian R&B star Arjun to its roster.

-As a writer and producer Sway amassed over a billion music streams worldwide across platforms such as YouTube, Spotify, Apple Music and he continues to work with emerging talent as well as accomplished creatives to push musical boundaries forward.

-2017–2018: New Reign Productions

 Dcypha Productions parted ways with Island Records in 2017 and Sway decided to focus on building New Reign Productions whilst maintaining his role as executive producer for KSI and Tiggs Da Author.
 He later oversaw the signing of Tiggs to the newly formed Alacran music label and established KSI as an independent music artist by releasing his Space EP independently.

-New Reign Productions houses a stable of music producers, graphic designers, directors, songwriters and other creative minds.
-As a group they are set to release an array of singles in the near future.
+2017 also saw the birth of Sway's second child Ammar-Joseph.
+The birth of his sons inspired him to put together two new albums Songs From The Stash and Stories From The Safe dedicated to them and released in 2019.